deliteser112/eclipse-platform-releng-buildtools/docs/first-steps-tutorial.md

 Where:

 *   `create_domain` is the subcommand to create a domain name.
-It accepts a whitespace-separted list of domain names to be created
+It accepts a whitespace-separated list of domain names to be created
 *   `--client` is used to define the registrar.
 *   `--admins` is the administrative contact's id(s).
 *   `--techs` is the technical contact's id(s).